galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 > ### {% icon question %} Question
 >
 > Nitrogen-containing functional groups are known to be basic.
-Which of them present in staurosporine do you (not) expect to be protonated at pH 7.4?
+Which of them present in staurosporine do you expect to be protonated at pH 7.4, and which not?
 And why?
 >
 > > ### {% icon solution %} Solution
 > >